StiegOlSauer/DUN-additional-rules/RPG_supplement.md

 ## Secondary Skills

-As described in "RPG mode" chapter of DUN rules, when playing that mode, *Secondary Skills* could be assigned to a character.
+As described in "RPG mode" chapter of DUN rules, when playing that mode, *secondary skills* could be assigned to a character.
 Players use their imagination and their characters' lore to create the skills to their liking, so there's no list of available pre-defined skills, it is all up to players and GM.
-What is a Secondary Skill and how does it work will be described in detail in below articles.
+What is a secondary skill and how does it work will be described in detail in below articles.

 ### Note for GM: design intentions